 Topic No. 302: Capital Improvement Petitions - General Information

 A landlord may petition the Rent Board to pass through to tenants the costs of certain renovations to the property, which are considered capital improvements.
 A capital improvement is one that materially adds to the value of the property, appreciably prolongs its useful life, or adapts it to new uses, and which may be amortized over the useful life of the improvement of the building.
 Examples of capital improvements include new windows, a roof replacement and exterior painting.
-Repair and maintenance work, such as replacing a broken window pane, patching a roof or clearing a clogged pipe, are not capital improvements.
+Repair and maintenance work, such as replacing a broken window pane, patching a roof or clearing a clogged pipe, or costs that are attributable to legalizing an existing dwelling unit under Planning Code Section 207.3 are not capital improvements.

 The cost of capital improvement work that was required to correct a code violation for which a notice of violation was issued and remained unabated for 90 or more days will not be certified for passthrough to the tenants unless the landlord made timely good faith efforts to do the work within that 90-day period, but was unsuccessful due to the nature of the work or circumstances beyond the landlord’s control.

 The landlord must file a Capital Improvement Petition with the Rent Board before the landlord serves the tenant with a written notice of rent increase for the capital improvement passthrough.
 The passthrough does not become part of the tenant’s base rent and should not be included in the base rent when calculating an annual or banked rent increase.